List of VeggieTales characters: Ichabeezer

-Jehoaichim Money "Ichabeezer" (introduced 2014) is the grumpy and rich zucchini neighbor to Bob and Larry in VeggieTales in the House.
+Ichabeezer (introduced 2014) is the grumpy and rich zucchini neighbor of Bob and Larry in VeggieTales in the House.
 Ichabeezer is used in the spin-off series in essentially the same manner as Mr. Nezzer in the direct-to-video series as either the gruff antagonist or as the vaguely simple-minded authority figure in the stories.
 In the following series, VeggieTales in the City, Ichabeezer opens a fast-food restaurant called "Ichaburger", which becomes a recurring setting for the stories.